 18. The Division 2 | PS4, XBO, PC | March 15th

 The original Division was a hugely ambitious project with unlimited potential.
 At launch, however, it just did not work as envisioned.
 This threw many people off.
 Now, after a lot of work, the team did turn the game into something that fans hoped for.
 The Division 2 needs to start the same way its prequel finished.
 If they manage this, they will have a huge hit in their hands.

 19. The Outer Worlds | PS4, XBO, PC | 2019

 The Outer Worlds looks like the game Obsidian Entertainment wanted to make if Bethesda asked them for another spin-off for Fallout, like the popular and successful Fallout: New Vegas.
 The first-person RPG does not come with ties to Fallout, so Obsidian has a clean slate to make their own path and build a great standalone universe.
 We could not be more excited for them.

 20. Wolfenstein: Youngblood | PS4, XBO, PC | 2019

 Almost 20 years into the future to a Nazi-occupied Paris, BJ Blazkowicz’s twin daughters will rain terror in the next installment.
 It is a great way to expand the player base, that is for sure.
-The new Wolfenstein games are pretty different form the original series, but they are fun first person shooters with a lot to offer.
+The new Wolfenstein games are pretty different from the original series, but they are fun first-person shooters with a lot to offer.